Small business owners urge Congress to simplify tax code and renew tax relief provisions

-WASHINGTON, D.C. — Navigating the U.S. tax code can be confusing and expensive -- not only for individuals but also for small business owners.
+Navigating the U.S. tax code can be confusing and expensive– not only for individuals, but also for small business owners.

 Raymond Huff knows about it firsthand.
 He is the President of HJB Convenience Corporation and runs seven convenience stores with plans to open more.